nodirt/git-tf/README.md

     This sends each of your pending commits to TFS individually.
 If a commit was associated with workitems, then the created changeset is associated with them automatically.

-    To see the list of pending commits use `$ git log tfs..` while you are on _master_ branch,
+    To see the list of pending commits use `$ git log tfs..` while you are on _master_ branch.

 How it works
 ------------